Finding a professional building contractor

 10. Sign a detailed contract

-Make sure your contract spells out exactly what will be done, including deadlines, progress payments, the exact materials that will be used down to who will provide which materials.
+Make sure your contract spells out exactly what will be done, including deadlines, progress payments, and the exact materials that will be used – all the way down to who will provide which materials.
 If you don’t have it documented, it’s your word against theirs.
 If the builder’s contract is not detailed enough, write up your own or provide addendums.
 Any change in the project, whether you change your mind about products or ask for additional projects, should generate a written change order that includes the new work, materials and cost.

 11. Get the proper permits

 Nearly all home renovation projects require permits.
 Many fly-by-night companies, as well as some licensed contractors, will suggest the job be done without permits to save money.
 Not only does that violate local ordinances and subject you to fines if you’re caught, it means the work will not be inspected by the council to make sure it’s up to code.
 Ensure you have the right permission, party wall agreements, acknowledgment letters and have informed the local authority of your intension to start work.
 This usual requires 48-72 hours’ notice.